twitter/elephant-bird/Readme.md

 #### Building Without Protocol Buffers ####

-If you don't want to build elephant-bird with protobuf support or you don't have protobuf >= 2.3 available (fedora for instance only provides 2.2), you can have ant exclude all classes that rely on protobuf by using ant noproto target
+If you don't want to build elephant-bird with protobuf support or you don't have protobuf >= 2.3 available (fedora for instance only provides 2.2), you can have ant exclude all classes that rely on protobuf by using ant -Dnoprotobuf=true property

 for the default target this would be:
+<code><pre>ant -Dnoprotobuf=true release-jar</pre></code>

+#### Building without Thrift ####

+If you don't want to build elephant-bird with thrift support or you don't have thrift >=0.5 available, you can have ant exclude all classes that rely on thrift by using the ant -Dnothrift=true property

+for the default target this would be:
-<code><pre>ant noproto release-jar</pre></code>
+<code><pre>ant -Dnothrift=true release-jar</pre></code>

+Note that you can combine this with the noprotobuf property to build without thrift OR protocol buffers.

 ### License ###